sundhar-velmurugan/django-webapp/log.md

 - Created users app using `python manage.py startapp users`
 - Added the users app to the INSTALLED_APPS list in settings.py
 - Flash message [one time notification message] is sent after registration
+- Created a seperate RegistrationForm from UserCreationForm with email field